Deploy ONTAP tools for VMware vSphere

 |

-Create content library If you only intend to use a small single node deployment, you do not need to create a content library.
+Create content library In you plan to use only a small single node deployment, creating a content library is not necessary.

 -